christopherseaman/goobusters/multiple_annotation_strategy.md

 # Multiple Annotation Strategy

+Note:
+- Only need clear `C` and (complete) fluid `F` annotations
+- If no annotations between `C` and end of scan, then nothing to track
+- Need to combine two sets of predictions between `F` annotations
+- Only one set of predictions between `F` and `C` annotations based on the fluid in `F`

 ## North Star

 We create a model capable of filling in predicted frames from a sparsely annotated scan.